juliajonesuk/GBS_analysis_cloud_tutorial/06_starting_instance.rst

 **You are ready to start analyzing your GBS data!**

 1. Output your analysis in one of the 2 EBS volumes or your extra 1 TB EBS volume
-2. When your analysis are completed, transfer the compressed .tar.gz files to your s3 bucket to have access to your data when the instance will shut down.
+2. When your analyses are completed, transfer the compressed .tar.gz files to your s3 bucket to have access to your data when the instance shuts down.

 **To terminate an instance, use this command from your computer:**